-Bridgman Schools knows why breakfast is so important.
-That is why we offer breakfast in all of our schools everyday.
+Breakfast is the most important meal of the day.
+That is why we offer breakfast in all of our schools every day.

 Breakfast is a great way to give the body the refueling it needs.
 Kids who eat breakfast tend to eat healthier overall and are more likely to participate in physical activities — two great ways to help maintain a healthy weight.